memcachier/docs/documentation/clients/java/java.md

 recommend XMemcached.

 We also recommend using [Apache Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) as a build tool.
-Here we show the dependancy configuration for Maven but they are similar for Gradle.
+Here we show the dependency configuration for Maven but they are similar for Gradle.
 If you aren't using Maven or Gradle and are instead using [Apache Ant](https://ant.apache.org/) or your own build system, then